marekq/amplify-blog/readme.md

 Roadmap
 -------

+- [X] Add GraphQL support for data retrieval using AppSync.
-- [X] Reduce build time to under three minutes using a custom build container.
+- [X] Reduce build time to under three minutes using a build container.
 - [X] Add better search options and add more flexible blog table layout.
 - [X] Add AWS blog filtering and searching.
 - [X] Add About and Resume pages.